aayush06januay06-a11y/Inductionprogramme-/README.md

 ## 9:30 AM - 1:00 PM:- *Pro efficiency test of english and mathematics*
 On the very first day of our college we were welcomed with two pro efficiency tests of mathematics and English.

-## 1:00 PM - 4:00 PM :- After the test we had an interesting session at the auditorium which helped us gaining various types of knowledge.
+## 1:00 PM - 4:00 PM :- Session in the auditorium
+After the test we had an interesting session at the auditorium which helped us gaining various types of knowledge.

 **First speaker(Buddy4study group)**:- The team of Buddy4study came to tell us about the scholarship opportunities that is available for all the students of Ludhiana who are in need or has any achievements.
 It was great session as it can provide a great help to those in need.
 They also showed us how to fill the registration form,etc.